Zainscity/AI_-_Humanoid_Robotics_Textbook/docs/module1/ros2-actions.md

 2.  **Feedback**: While processing the goal, the server provides regular updates on its progress (e.g., "current joint angles are [1.2, 0.6, -1.0]").
 3.  **Result**: Once the task is complete, the server sends a final result (e.g., "successfully reached target joint angles").

 This structure allows for robust handling of complex behaviors.
+Think of it like ordering a pizza: you place an order (the goal), you can call to check on the status (the feedback), and you eventually receive the pizza (the result).
 A key feature of actions is that the client can request to **cancel** a goal before it has completed, and the server can accept or reject the cancellation.

 ## Action Definition Files (.action)